 10. Cross Breeding Guppies

-→ Create new color combinations
+→ Creating entirely new pattern combinations

-→ Tuxedo × Koi
+→ Tuxedo × Koi — classic contrast pattern with multi-color overlay

-→ Snakeskin × Dumbo Ear
+→ Snakeskin × Dumbo Ear — intricate body pattern with large distinctive pectoral fins

 10a.
 Are Crossbred Guppies Predictable?